| | West=On=TrackHistoryThe Kiltimagh Railway

 decided to allow the special up to Kiltimagh and cross the

+trains there.
 The Swinford staff would be exchanged at Kiltimagh to

 show that the section was clear.
 Unfortunately the ballast